Canadian-Wildlife-Federation/abfishpass/README.md

 * A geometry_raw3d field added to the stream table that represents the 3d geometry for the segment

 ---
-#### 6 - Compute Smoothed Z Value
+#### 7 - Compute Smoothed Z Value

-Takes a set of stream edges with raw z values and smoothes them so that the streams are always flowing down hill.
+This script takes a set of stream edges with raw z values and smoothes them so that the streams are always flowing downhill.

 **Script**

-smooth_z.py
+smooth_z.py -c config.ini [watershedid] -user [username] -password [password]

 **Input Requirements**